-The licenses and assigned frequency usage rights that the Group uses for services such as connectivity have defined maturities.
-The Group could be unable to renew or obtain its licenses and frequency usage rights necessary for its business upon expiration of their terms or it may have to make significant investments to maintain its licenses, either of which could have a material adverse effect on its business, prospects, results of operations, financial condition and cash flows.
+The licences and assigned frequency usage rights that the Group uses for services such as connectivity have a finite maturity.
+The Group could be unable to renew or obtain its licences and frequency usage rights necessary for its business upon expiration of their terms or it may have to make significant investments to maintain its licences, either of which could have a material adverse effect on its business, prospects, results of operations, financial condition and cash flows.